sshirokov/hinge/README.md

 * ZMQ Sockets (functioning, but basic and a tad abstraction-leaky)
 * Async parallel work pool(s) with calling-thread-local, event-friendly result callbacks (functioning, early. check the async example)

-At present, the early implementation of the worker pool blocks the natural exit from the event loop when it becomes free of any user-supplied callbacks.
-This is due to the registration of the result gathering socket into the hinge instance on init, and will end up getting resolved.

 The TCP (and by inheritance, ZMQ) sockets are very early, thin wrappers, but the portions of those wrappers that perform the I/O operations are in relatively solid shape.
 The peices that are missing are support for timeouts and possibly some additional error handling for the edge cases of network communication.
+Some of which were ironed out when making the `connect` call asynchronous.

 The ZeroMQ sockets currently require access to the `sock` slot to perform non-IO operations such as setting socket options.
 This is not permanent.

-There are some example codes in the `examples` directory of the project root that have been used to develop the concepts they demonstrate with some comments.
+There are some example codes in the [examples](https://github.com/sshirokov/hinge/tree/master/examples) directory of the project root that have been used to develop the concepts they demonstrate with some comments.
 They might serve to make some more sense out of how this project could be applied.

 ## Quickstart